rust-embedded/rust-raspberrypi-OS-tutorials/14_virtual_mem_part2_mmio_remap/README.md

 +        /// The translation table's base address to be used for programming the MMU.
 +        fn phys_base_address(&self) -> Address<Physical>;
 +
-+        /// Map the given virtual pages to the given physical pages.
++        /// Map the given virtual memory region to the given physical memory region.
 +        ///
 +        /// # Safety
 +        ///